khushisingh949/Demo/README.md

 # Demo
                   👋 Hi, I'm Khushi Singh
 A passionate Data Analyst & aspiring Data Scientist!"
-Exploring the world of Data Science with a focus on Data Analysis
+/nExploring the world of Data Science with a focus on Data Analysis